Anglo Irish investigator to take retirement deal

+* Charges in the Anglo Irish case may be brought in two months

-DUBLIN The chief investigator into suspected fraud at Anglo Irish Bank ANGIB.UL announced his retirement Tuesday with months still to run in the probe, joining an exodus of public sector workers taking advantage of generous early exit pension terms.
+DUBLIN, Jan 31 The chief investigator into suspected fraud at Anglo Irish Bank announced his retirement on Tuesday with months still to run in the probe, joining an exodus of public sector workers taking advantage of generous early exit pension terms.

 Ireland's Director of Corporate Enforcement Paul Appleby, who has led the probe into events leading up to the nationalisation of the scandal-hit Anglo for three years, will leave his post at the end of February.